Individual Taxpayer Support

 The JTO at one time did not accept recommendations, I understand now it does.
 Can you explain why the change?

 Yes, due to community demand the JTO board voted to expand our program and accept recommended support effective November 16, 2018.
 Prior to that the JTO only provided need-based scholarships.
 As one of only a few student tuition organizations (STO) that did not accept recommendations, the pressure was on us to make this change.
 The JTO historically awards a greater percentage of the money it raises through scholarships than other STOs and this will enable us to give even more.
 The state allows an STO to keep 10 percent of the money it raises through the tax credit program for its overhead; the JTO maintains a limited budget and usually gives away more than the allowed 90 percent.
 It is in our students’, schools’ and supporters’ best interests to expand the scholarship program and accept recommendations.
 Our supporters can still give to the general fund that provides only need-based scholarships; but they can now also decide to support a particular school or student.
-A minimum of 20 percent of all support goes to the general fund for need-based scholarships.
+A minimum of 90 percent of the recommended funds may be awarded to the student or school.
 Swapping and supporting your own child or dependent are not allowed by law.

 Are recommended funds guaranteed?